b-k/py1040/Readme.md

 > PROGRAM IS WITH YOU.

-This version was written by BK over the course of a weekend at home, and is therefore not endoresed by or otherwise related to his employer.
+This version was written by BK over the course of a weekend at home, and is therefore not endorsed by or otherwise related to his employer.